Circle-Squar/my-i3wm-dotfile/README.md

 ---

-Clone it in to your computer, and cp it to ~/.config.
+Clone it in to your computer, and run install.sh to install this dotfile.
 Make sure your environment correct.

 ##### About operation method